The

 The Ultimate Guide to Chicago Neighborhoods

 It’s easy to mix up Chicago’s neighborhoods.
-After all, there’s 77 city districts in total — not counting all the distinct communities within those districts.
+After all, there are 77 city districts in total — not counting all the distinct communities within those districts.
 Chicago newcomers sometimes don’t know where to start.
 If you’re a neighborhood noob, don’t worry, we’ll explain the basics.

-Our total guide to Chicago neighborhoods will teach you the art of Chicago neighborhood navigation.
+Our complete guide to Chicago neighborhoods will teach you the art of navigating these neighborhoods.
 Buckle in for our ultimate tour.
-We’re going to visit a number of core Chicago neighborhoods, Click on any of Chicago’s neighborhoods below to drop down to read more information:
+We’re going to visit a number of core Chicago neighborhoods.
+For each neighborhood, we’ll cover:

 At Giordano’s, we empathize with novices of the Chicago landscape.
 We once counted ourselves among the ranks of the uninitiated.
-When Brothers Efren and Joseph Boglio opened the first Giordano’s in the neighborhood of South Side, they had to master the neighborhoods the hard way.
+When Brothers Efren and Joseph Boglio opened the first Giordano’s in the South Side neighborhood, they had to master the neighborhoods the hard way.
 Consider yourself lucky.
 We’ll save you the trouble of learning the old-fashioned way.

-As proud Chicagoans, neighborhoods mean a lot to us at Giordano’s.
-We fondly remember those early deep dish days in South Side.
-Today we cover a lot of ground in Chicago, but we never forget where we came from.
+As proud Chicagoans, each neighborhood means a lot to us at Giordano’s.
+We fondly remember those early deep-dish days in the South Side.
+Today, we cover a lot of ground in Chicago, but we never forget where we came from.

-Reconnect with your roots.
-Learn about your neighborhood, or if you’re new to Chicago, welcome!
+Reconnect with your roots and learn about your neighborhood, or if you’re new to Chicago, welcome!
 We hope this guide helps you discover where you might want to live.

 Andersonville